 Conclusion

-Overall, there is a positive trend of females applying to and being accepted into an ophthalmology residency program in Canada.
+Overall, there is a positive pattern of females applying to and being accepted into an ophthalmology residency program in Canada.
 However, there is an obvious plateauing of the numbers over the years since 2003-2004.
 Despite the increased proportion of female-to-male medical students, there still exists a modest but definite disparity in candidates applying to ophthalmology, which then translates to a lower proportion of females matching to the specialty.
 Further studies are needed to identify residual gender disparities and the factors that encourage or deter females from applying to ophthalmology and other surgical specialties so that we may address these.

 Conflict of Interest: The authors do not have any conflicts of interest due to financial or personal relationships that could bias their work.